dantaki/plink_tut/README.md

 Plink is old-school.
 It was written when microarrays were the bread and butter of genomic interrogation.
 In microarray analysis each marker has a unique identifier.
 This unique identifier is used in plink instead of genomic position.

-However, with WES/WGS, VCF files do not have unique indetifiers (in the "ID" column).
+However, with WES/WGS, VCF files do not have unique indentifiers (in the "ID" column).
 Many variants not present in dbSNP will have a "." entry.
 Therefore, **we must create unique indentifiers for each variant** for the VCF to be used in plink.

 Why use plink?
 Plink converts the VCF into a binary document that allows for extremely fast processing and calculation.
 For example, running a PCA analysis for over 6000 whole genomes in plink would take less than an hour.
 Doing this from a text-readable VCF would take many many hours, potentially days.
 So use plink!